Funding Circle vs Kriya (Allica Bank): UK Invoice Finance Comparison 2026

 Get matched in two minutes

 Tell us monthly turnover, sector, debtor profile and whether the facility needs to be confidential.
-We match you against the UK invoice finance providers most likely to approve at a competitive rate, then stay your editorial reference for life.
+We match you against the UK invoice finance providers most likely to approve at a competitive rate.
+Free, and no obligation to proceed.